lifeomic/react-native-sdk/README.md

 Try "wipe data" on the emulator and retrying.
 Sometimes the clock gets messed up so bad on the emulator that the OAuth flow fails.

+This can also show itself with an "Invalid ID Token" error under the covers.
+Visually, you login and, if no `onFail` is setup, then nothing happens.

 #### Cached IdP login due to cookies